Improve Employee Engagement in 7 Simple Steps

 David MacLeod1

 This definition is powerful because it puts the onus on the employer to create the right environment, not the employee to do all the legwork.
+A focus on the responsibilities of the employer means that they must assume the tasks of promoting, creating, and sustaining engagement, not just instigating it.

+The impact of leadership on employee engagement can’t be overstated.
+Not only must leaders promote best practice, their actions can have a profound impact on employee engagement.
 Employees want meaningful relationships with their line managers and leaders.
-According to a 2009 McKinsey survey, praise from an immediate manager is considered a more effective motivator than a pay rise.
+According to a McKinsey Quarterly survey [2], praise from an immediate manager is considered a more effective motivator than a pay rise.

 When staff feel a part of something bigger, they have an emotional stake in the success.
 This makes it more likely that they will remain committed and driven to deliver results.